Earn2Trade Blog

 Lorne was speculating in commodities.
 His consistent profits were tempting enough to make Shatner join in.
 Eventually, he did so, going to the broker’s again with Lorne.
 He recalls Lorne saying to him, “You’re going to make a lot of money, Bill.”
 William Shatner had saved $500 and wanted to use this money to fund a life of acting in New York City.
 He copied Lorne’s methods to give himself the chance to double his money.
 Shatner put the entire $500 into a long position on uranium, a hot commodity at the time.
 As we know, 100% is not a good fraction for anyone to risk.

 Sadly for William, this did not go well.
-The next day the prime minister of Canada gave a speech about how they would stop buying uranium for the foreseeable future which made prices fall.
+The next day, the prime minister of Canada gave a speech about how they would stop buying uranium for the foreseeable future, which made prices fall.
 This cost William his entire stake and postponed his dreams of living in NYC.

 William Shatner’s Return to the Market

 William Shatner did not get back into investing until well into his fame.
 His acting has led to many lucrative sponsorship deals over the years.
-These include ad campaigns for Wendy’s, Crest, Oldsmobile, World of Warcraft, among many others.
+These include ad campaigns for Wendy’s, Crest, Oldsmobile, and World of Warcraft, among many others.

 One of his most memorable advertising jobs was as the Negotiator for Priceline, beginning in the late 1990s.
 This is the point where Shatner entered the markets again.
 Instead of getting paid as usual for this position, he arranged a deal for a piece of the company.
 It was not publicly disclosed, but estimates for his compensation are as high as 125,000 shares of Priceline.
 This was during a time of feverish speculation in tech and prices soaring to unstable levels.